thepirat000/Audit.NET/src/Audit.NET.Firestore/README.md

 - **FirestoreDb**: A custom pre-configured FirestoreDb instance.
 - **IdBuilder**: A function that returns the document ID to use for a given audit event.
 By default, Firestore generates the ID automatically.
 - **SanitizeFieldNames**: Whether to sanitize field names by replacing dots with underscores.
 Default is false.
+- **ExcludeNullValues**: Whether to exclude null values from the stored audit event data.
+Default is false.

 ### Advanced Configuration